ZiluLiang/Pirate-fMRI_Analysis/src/multivariate/MultivariateAnalysisPipeline.md

 # Running MVPA Analysis
 ## Regions
 ### 1. ROI-based: obtaining ROI masks from AAL parcellation or functional maskss
-AAL3v1 parcellation is used to generate anatomical masks for ROIs.
+AAL3v1 parcellation and the HCP-MMP1 parcellation are used to generate anatomical masks for ROIs.
 The procedure was carried out in marsbar.
 Each anatomical masks is a binarize and resampled to match the resolution of the participants' functional images.
-Details on what parcellation is included in each anatomical mask are in [`anatomical_masks.json`](/scripts/anatomical_masks.json).
-This is read in by [`anatomical_masks.m`](/scripts/anatomical_masks.m) to generate the mask file in nii format.
+Details on what parcellation is included in each anatomical mask are in [`AAL_anatomical_masks.json`](/src/AAL_anatomical_masks.json) and [`HCP-MMP_anatomical_masks.json`](/src/HCP-MMP_anatomical_masks.json).
+This is read in by [`anatomical_masks.m`](/src/anatomical_masks.m) to generate the mask file in nii format.

 ### 2. Whole brain searchlight: obtaining spherical searchlight regions
 For each voxel, a spherical ROI is defined with a radius of 10mm (4 times the voxel size).
 An additional constraint is added: each searchlight sphere should include at least 50 usable voxels.

 ## Statistical tests
 ### Parametric tests
-For ROI-based analysis one sample t-test is performed on the metric For whole-brain searchlight analysis, for a given predictor, a metric map is generated for each participant.
+For ROI-based analysis wilcoxon test is performed on the metric (due to small sample size we didn't use ttest).
+For whole-brain searchlight analysis, for a given predictor, a metric map is generated for each participant.
 This is then entered into SPM's second level analysis to perform statistic test (one-sample t-test) and multiple correction.
 ### Non-parametric tests with permutation test
-TBC
 non parametric test do not assume distribution of the metric, and maybe a more exact test for the effect.
 We can shuffle the activity pattern matrix and generate null distribution of the metric and compare our estimated value to this null distribution.